Emilio Ambasz

-Emilio Ambasz (born June 13, 1943, in Resistencia, Chaco, Argentina) is an Argentinian-US architect and award-winning industrial designer.
-From 1969 to 1976 he was Curator of Design at the Museum of Modern Art, in New York.
-Ambasz has been labeled as "the father, poet, and prophet" of the green architecture by Japanese architect Tadao Ando.

-Ambasz's trademark style is a combination of buildings and gardens, which he describes as 'green over grey'.
-He bucked the trends of the 1970s, hiding his buildings under grass or putting them on boats.
+Emilio Ambasz (born 1943) is an Argentinian-American architect and industrial designer.
+Ambasz has been called "the father, poet, and prophet" of green architecture by Japanese architect Tadao Ando.
+His style is characterised by a combination of buildings and gardens, which he describes as "green over grey".
+He bucked the trends of the 1970s, hiding his buildings under gardens and grass or putting them on boats.

+Ambasz reconciles "technology and primitivism" (Terence Riley), is "creator of sophisticated earthly paradises" (Alessandro Mendini), and his poetic research merges the natural and artificial: "It is an ethical obligation: to demonstrate that another future is possible.
+To affirm a different model of life to avoid perpetuating the present."

+From 1969 to 1976 he was Curator of Design at the Museum of Modern Art in New York.

-The MOMA established in 2020 the Emilio Ambasz Institute for the Joint Study of the Built and the Natural Environment.
-Curator, writer, and educator, Carson Chan was appointed as its first director.
+In 2020, the Museum of Modern Art established the Emilio Ambasz Institute for the Joint Study of the Built and the Natural Environment.
+Curator, writer, and educator Carson Chan was appointed as its first director.

 Life and education

 Born in Argentina (13 June 1943, Resistencia, Chaco), Ambasz is also a citizen of Spain by Royal Grant.
-He studied at Princeton University where he completed the undergraduate program in one year and earned, the next year, a master's degree in architecture from the same institution.
+At Princeton University, he within two years received bachelor's and master's degrees in architecture.
+Kenneth Frampton said that Ambasz was briefly his student, "but I hardly can [say that] ... there wasn't very much I could contribute".